-Transform classic pages to modern client-side pages
+Transform classic pages to modern pages

-|.Net||Developer / ISV||The core of page transformation is the .Net based SharePoint PnP Modernization framework.
+|I want to have full control on the page transformation process||.Net||DevOps||Yes||Typically used when you integrate page transformation into existing services or tools.
+The core of page transformation is the .Net based SharePoint PnP Modernization framework.
 Using .Net you can fully tailor the transformation process, this approach is recommended whenever you want full control on the transformation process or when you want to integrate page transformation into another solution/product.|